Fake Orgasm: Why do women fake it?

 I can almost guarantee you that every single heterosexual woman has faked an orgasm with a man at least at one point in her sexual history.
-A lot of us do it often.
-Some - every single time.
+A lot of us fake an orgasm often.
+Some — every single time.
 In fact, it’s been reported only 65% of heterosexual women actually come during sex, with 67% admitting to faking an orgasm at least once.
 In contrast, the percentage of heterosexual men orgasming during sex is 95% (according to the Journal of Sex Research and ABC).
-Do the maths yourself - bedroom inequality in all its glory.
+Do the maths yourself — bedroom inequality in all its glory, faking orgasms is pretty common.

 In most cases, it all stems from the feeling of wanting to please others.